What does the AUPresses Board of Directors Do?

 How are Board Members Selected?

-Each Fall/Winter, a call for nominations is distributed to all AUPresses constituents.
+Towards the end of each calendar year a call for nominations is distributed to all AUPresses constituents.
 The nominating committee is charged with issuing a call for the number of officers and board members needed in the next term.
 All members of the constituency (the employees of member publishers) are welcome to submit nominations; eligible nominees who are not selected in a given year may be re-nominated in the future.

 As a Committee of the Board under the Association’s bylaws, the nominating committee is appointed by the board of directors.
 The Nominating Committee is generally chaired by the past president who has most recently left board service.
 (Members can read more about this Committee in the AUPresses Policies & Procedures Handbook, 3.32).
-This committee reviews all nominations and selects a slate to propose at the Winter (Feb/March) AUPresses Board Meeting.
+This committee reviews all nominations and selects a slate to propose at the Winter AUPresses Board Meeting.
 The Board considers and votes on the proposed slate; the approved slate of nominees is then voted on by the full voting membership at the annual Business Meeting.
 If approved by the membership, the newly elected members begin their terms of service immediately.

 If the annual call for nominations is open, it can be found on UP Commons.